techidaily/site-facebook/source/_posts/connect-more-with-a-click-adding-contacts-in-fb-messenger.md

  This has a few benefits, including resetting your password if you have trouble logging in, and receiving SMS notifications about your account.

  The downside is that you’re giving away more information about yourself: Facebook uses this to “improve personalized ads”, i.e. if you buy something from a shop by clicking via Facebook, all that data is linked to you.
-Social media apps don’t exactly have the best reputation[when it comes to looking after your privacy](https://www.makeuseof.com/apps-avoid-privacy/) …
+Social media apps don’t exactly have the best reputation [when it comes to looking after your privacy](https://www.makeuseof.com/apps-avoid-privacy/) …

  In most cases, though, Facebook should link people up without their phone numbers, so if you can’t find someone, you should just talk to them and ask if you can connect on the app.
 If they don’t use it, they’ll tell you.
 If they do, they’ll let you know the best way to connect with them.